Summer Program for High School Students

 The Lehman College Summer Program for High School students is offered through the Office of Special Academic Sessions in partnership with Lehman College’s School for Continuing and Professional Studies.
 This unique program is specifically designed for current high school sophomores and juniors seeking a summer campus experience.
 Program participants will be assigned a dedicated program advisor who will work with them throughout the semester.

 The Lehman College Summer Program is designed for students interested in taking a course on a college campus enrolled alongside college students.
 Different from many high school programs, participants will be able to attend a class of their choosing (pre-requisite coursework required) alongside current Lehman College students.
-Students enrolling in the program may choose to take a course during the five week term which begins July 7th and ends August 6 th or during the three week mini-session which begins July 21st and ends August 13th.
+Students enrolling in the program may choose to take a course during the four week term which begins July 11th and ends August 10th or during the three week online mini-session which begins July 18th and ends August 5th.

-Course credit earned by program participants is transferrable to most school nationwide.
+Course credit earned by program participants is transferrable to most schools nationwide.

 Summer program participants will also have the option to enroll in the Friday’s at Lehman Summer program which is a non-credit bearing program that includes Zumba, Creative Writing, Community Service, and recreation time.
 Additionally, students may choose from a host of other options including SAT prep, ACT prep, and numerous physical fitness classes.

-Applications are currently being accepted for this program, the deadline for submitting Summer program applications is July 1, 2014.
-You may download an application at: Application Download
+Applications are currently being accepted for this program, the deadline for submitting Summer program applications is July 6, 2016.
+You may download an application at: Application Download [PDF]

 In order to qualify for this program students must have scored a 75 or higher on the English ELA Regents exam, a minimum GPA of 75, 480 or higher Math and Critical Reading SAT scores, and one Counselor Recommendation.